arnoudcommandeur/Escaperoom/README.md

 - .vs-code - This folder contains Visual Studio task definitions
 - build/contracts - This folder contains the output of compiled contracts (default Truffle folder) contracts - This folder contains the Collectable.sol contract and the defailt Migrations.sol contract which is used by Truffle migration script
+- helpers - Command line utilities (for development only)
 - migrations - Default truffle folder which handle deployment of contracts, inclusing post deployment actions
 - node_modules - Folder which contains the OpenZeppeling default contracts
 - src - Folder that contains the UI